 All paints should be hardened or dried by disposal.
 You can use shredded cardboard or newspaper (or any other absorptive materials) to help absorb paint and speed up the solidification process.

-Through rigorous accelerated weathering testing, we have determined that gush cair interior paint’s air-purifying and negative ion release have been found to last for up to 5 to 8 years.
+Through rigorous accelerated weathering testing, we have determined that gush cair interior paint’s air-purifying capabilities have been found to last for 5 up to 8 years.

 Past this timeframe, the effects of the paint might deteriorate, but even without the features, the paint will still function like ordinary water-based, latex paint and should last an additional 2 to 5 years.